Travelling with a bike for your cycling holiday

 From our own perspective and experience we would say if your entire holiday is about riding bring your own bike, the hassle is worth it.
 If cycling is a smaller component of your holiday, then hire a bike.

 If you decide you’re not going to take your own bike with you then you will need to hire a bike instead.
 There are lots of places in France catering for bike hire especially in the popular tourist areas and cycling regions.
 There are a wide range of bikes available from the top of the range carbon fibre road bikes to city cruisers and everything in between.
 Our destinations page include lists of bike hire shops for each region and the table below gives you an indication of costs.

 While we have not hired bikes ourselves, our friends have.
 Overall the quality of the bikes has been great and service from the hire places fantastic.
 We would recommend booking well in advance, especially in the peak period where demand can be high.
 It is generally recommended that you bring your own seat, helmet, shoes and pedals.
-We have written a post all about hiring bikes in France for your holiday which goes into this topic in greater detail.
-You can read the article in full here.

 Travelling on a plane with a bike